-IEA GHG Revision no. : Rev. 1

-Date: July 2007

-Hydrogen and Electricity Co-Production Section G.3 Sheet: 6 of 20
+IEA GHG Revision no.: Rev. 1 Date: July 2007 Hydrogen and Electricity Co-Production

 Shell Gasification Island relevant in information are collected in para.
 1.1 of Section C.

 The following table summarised the main process data of the Gasification Island for this alternative.